-We want to understand how neuromodulators, specifically the long-range secreted signals called neuropeptides, influence behavior and aging.
-Neuropeptides transmit messages within the brain and across the nervous system to control vital physiologic processes like energy homeostasis, as well as motivational and emotional states such as sleep, arousal, pain, stress, and mood.
-We are developing new methods to monitor and manipulate neuropeptide signaling in living animals and also identifying the fundamental enzymes that regulate neuropeptide communication.
+We want to understand how inter-tissue communication, specifically the long-range secreted signals called neuropeptides, influence behavior and aging.
+Neuropeptides transmit messages within the brain and across the nervous system to control vital physiologic processes like energy homeostasis, as well as motivational and emotional states including sleep, arousal, pain, stress, and mood.
+We are developing new methods to monitor and manipulate neuropeptide signaling in living animals, and also identifying the fundamental enzymes that regulate neuropeptide communication.
+We are also working to elucidate the complex interactions between the ovary and brain during middle-age and to identify the neuronal factors that lead to the onset of reproductive decline in females.
 We employ advanced imaging, genetic, and biochemical approaches to investigate these questions using both worm and mouse model systems.
-Our goal is to discover how age-related changes in neuropeptide signaling systems in the brain can influence whole-organism healthspan and longevity and to discover strategies to preserve neuropeptidergic signaling with age.
+Our goal is to discover how age-related changes in neuropeptide signaling systems in the brain can influence whole organism healthspan and longevity, and to discover strategies to prevent or delay ovarian aging.

 Why it matters

-As animals age they exhibit correlated recognizable and predictable changes to their physiology.
-These changes occur nearly synchronously across multiple tissues.
-Alterations in neuropeptide signaling that lead to disruption of homeostasis may be one mechanism by which these concerted changes occur during aging.
-Understanding how neuropeptide signaling systems are regulated in the brain and how they change over time is essential for designing appropriate interventions to modulate aging-related chronic and degenerative conditions and for treating disorders characterized by behavioral dysfunction.
+As animals age they exhibit correlated, recognizable and predictable changes to their physiology.
+These changes occur across multiple tissues; alterations in neuropeptide signaling that lead to disruption of organismal homeostasis may be one mechanism by which these concerted changes occur during aging.
+Understanding how neuropeptide signaling systems are regulated in the brain, how they mediate inter-tissue communication, and how they change over time is essential for the design of appropriate interventions to delay ovarian aging, to modulate age-related chronic and degenerative conditions, and to treat disorders characterized by behavioral dysfunction.

 For more information: http://garrisonlab.com

 We want to understand how a breakdown in homeostatic circuits in the brain drive systemic aging.